0x1100010010/scraper/README.md

 ![screenshot](./assets/screenshot.png)

-Theis application is fully interactive.
+This application is fully interactive.
 You will rarely have to type any thing unless you want to interactively find or select something.
 - At launch it display you the main catogorie you want to scrap.
 ![screenshot](./assets/step-1.png)